 To be honest, I planned to release Silent Strike, the next Garda book, today on March 17, but I weaved such a twisted plot I got tangled in it myself. 😂 After many ups and down, I’m finally working on the last chapters, and with a bit of luck from Saint Patrick himself, I will be releasing the book in April.
 If you’d like to be notified when it’s published, make sure you follow me on Amazon and BookBub, or subscribe to my Newsletter.

-If you haven’t checked out the published books yet, you can find them on Amazon and read them for free in Kindle Unlimited.
+If you haven’t checked out the published books yet, you can find them everywhere books are sold online.

 I hope you have a wonderful day, whether you celebrate Saint Patrick’s Day or not.
 We could all use a bit of luck right now. 😉